Last updated on August 20th, 2022 at 11:00 pm

-Why should we care?
-The EWG says Triclosan is linked to liver and inhalation toxicity, and may disrupt thyroid function.
-Wastewater treatment does not remove all of it, its ending up in our water sources… harming fish and aquatic life.
-To boot, Triclosan is turning up in breast milk and could potentially present toxicity to fetal development and childhood development.
+The EWG says Triclosan is linked to liver and inhalation toxicity.
+It also may disrupt thyroid function.
+Wastewater treatment does not remove all of it, it is ending up in our water sources.
+Harming fish and aquatic life.
+Triclosan is turning up in breast milk and could potentially present toxicity to fetal and childhood development.

-Further, studies are showing that using an antibacterial chemical does not provide any more protection than just plain ol’ soap and water.
+Further, studies show that using an antibacterial chemical does not provide any more protection than plain old soap and water.
 It’s more of a marketing gimmick than anything.

 EWG’s Enviroblog offers tips to avoid it:

 - Wash hands frequently and thoroughly with plain soap.

 - Wash surfaces that contact food (e.g., utensils, cutting boards, countertops) with a regular (not “antibacterial”) detergent and warm water.

 - Wash hands and toys regularly.
 Again, simple soap and good old-fashioned scrubbing will suffice.

 This isn’t news to us here at SafeMama.
 We have always been on the anti-antibacterial warpath in one way or another, whether it be “sanitizing” toys or going overboard with hand sanitizer.